borntofrappe/game-development/02 Breakout/Breakout 12/README.md

 end
 ```

-## EnterHihScore
+## EnterHighScore

-The state is responsible for saving the score, but first, it is tasked to consider the player name.
+The state is responsible for saving the score, but first, it is tasked to consider the player's name.

 ### Score name